OhOmah/BattleShips/README.md

 # BattleShips
-Week Long Challenge to build a battleship like game with python.
+A week long challenge to build a battleship like game with python.